ivana-stopka/leaflet-challenge/README.md

 JavaScript (D3, Leaflet) and HTML

-## API REQUIRED!
+## API Required

-Requires Mapbox API (FREE) for map visualisation, geocoding and navigation: https://www.mapbox.com/
+Requires Mapbox API for map visualisation, geocoding and navigation.
+Source: https://www.mapbox.com/

+API provided in config file (config.js) stored in 'static/js' directory to allow website to be launched from GitHub.

 ## Visualization